CiwPython/Ciw/docs/Guides/Simulation/sim_numcusts.rst

 The method takes in a variable :code:`max_customers`.
 There are three methods of counting customers:

+ - :code:`'Complete'`: Simulates until :code:`max_customers` has reached the Exit Node due to completing their journey through the system.
- - :code:`'Finish'`: Simulates until :code:`max_customers` has reached the Exit Node.
+ - :code:`'Finish'`: Simulates until :code:`max_customers` has reached the Exit Node, regardless if the customer reaches there without completing their journey, for example by :ref:`baulking <baulking-functions>` or :ref:`reneging <reneging-customers>`.
  - :code:`'Arrive'`: Simulates until :code:`max_customers` have spawned at the Arrival Node.
  - :code:`'Accept'`: Simulates until :code:`max_customers` have been spawned and accepted (not rejected) at the Arrival Node.

 The method of counting customers is specified with the optional keyword argument :code:`method`.
-The default value is is :code:`'Finish'`.
+The default value is is :code:`'Complete'`.

 Consider an :ref:`M/M/1/3 <kendall-notation>` queue::